Novacene: Contra autonomous warfare

 In regards to more primitive technology, Lovelock condemns the concept of autonomous weapon systems capable of killing without human interference.
 The scientist also expresses his horror regarding nuclear weapons, but remains a proponent of nuclear energy itself.

 Reception

 In Nature, science journalist Tim Radford praises both Lovelock's career and the book, stating that Novacene and Lovelock's other books are "written persuasively".
 Radford reserves judgement on whether Lovelock's predictions will come true.
 In The Guardian, author Steven Poole also praises the writing style, but believes that despite Lovelock's "speculation" there may remain "reasonable cause for alarm" in the event of an AI takeover.
 He also dismisses Lovelock's "ropey" criticism of logical reasoning, but overall considers Lovelock's "infectious, almost absurdist optimism" a welcome relief from environmental techno-pessimism.
 In The Daily Telegraph, journalist Roger Lewis gives only two out of five stars to Lovelock's "rambling optimism".
 Skeptics have categorized Lovelock's predictions as overconfident.

+In popular culture

+The speculative fiction thriller Rise of the Water Margin touches on many of the themes presented in Novacene, including Gaia hypothesis and superintelligence.
+The author mentions James Lovelock in the body of the story and Novacene in the credits and thanks.